Tooth Extractions

 How Does It Work?

 It can take a few hours after the procedure for the sedatives to completely wear off.
 Plan to wear comfortable, loose clothing, and dress in layers.
 We’ll give you a medication that’s taken by mouth just before your scheduled treatment.
-Gradually, you’ll start to feel sleepy or like you’re daydreaming.
+Gradually, you’ll start to feel sleepy, or like you’re daydreaming.

 During sedation, you’ll remain semi-conscious, being able to respond to basic questions and instructions (such as “open” or “close”) but sleepy enough that you’re not quite aware of what’s going on around you.